iAvoe/Az900-Module-1-2-Review/README.md

 #### You need to purchase an Azure account before you can use any Azure resources
 - False

+#### Which storage service offers fully managed file shares in the cloud that are accessible by using Server Message Block (SMB) protocol?
+- Azure Files

+#### Which two protocols can be used to access Azure file shares?
+- Server Msssage Block (SMB)
+- Network File System (NFS)

 -----

 ### Cloud definition